 Athletes, owners and Horses must meet the requirements set out in the EA General Regulations as per the type and level of Competition they are participating in.
-Full Horse registration will automatically give the Horse a Competition name and a Competition number.
+Full Horse registration will automatically give the Horse an official points total, a Competition name and a Competition number.

-It is the Athlete's responsibility to have the Horse's identity at all Events where they are competing.
+It is the Athlete's responsibility to have the Horse's identity papers at all Events where they are competing.
 The Judge or their representative can request an Athlete to produce these at any Event where the Horse is competing.